seedatnabeel/Data-Imputation-Uncertainty/README.md

 ## Example usage:

-A bash script has been provided to ease reproducing the results, as well as, for ease in running the code
+A bash script has been provided to ease reproducing the results, as well as, for ease in running the code & different experiments

 ```
     bash repro.sh